liw95/SGLoc/README.md

 We support the [Oxford Radar RobotCar](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/datasets) and [NCLT](https://robots.engin.umich.edu/nclt/) datasets right now.

-We also use PQEE to enhance the Oxford and provide the corrected pose, [QEOxford](QEOxford).
+We also use PQEE to enhance the Oxford and provide the corrected pose as QEOxford.

 The data of the Oxford, QEOxford and NCLT dataset should be organized as follows: